Higher-order correlations between different moments of two flow amplitudes in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Results and discussion

 \section{Results and discussion}

 The results obtained in this analysis are first presented together, in order to gain insights on the strength of the different multiharmonic correlations and their dependence on centrality and cumulant order.
-Then, specific comparisons between the data and the model predictions are presented for a few selected AC and NAC.
+Then, specific comparisons between the data and the model predictions are presented for a few selected ACs and NACs.

 The centrality dependence of the thirty-four different $\AC_{a,b}(m,n)$ and $\NAC_{a,b}(m,n)$ is shown in Fig.~\ref{fig:ALICEonly}.
 However, due to their large uncertainties, $\NAC_{4,1}(m,n)$ and $\NAC_{1,4}(m,n)$ are not presented here.